 USCG2: USCG Fire Fighting Live Burn - This course takes place at a live burn facility where students receive practical training in an actual live burn situation including entering a burning building and attacking a fire as part of a firefighting party.
 Successful completion of both USCG1 and USCG2 are required by all students pursuing a USCG license.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
+This course takes place on a single Saturday during the semester.
+Students will be advised by the instructor of their assigned date.
 Rec.
 0, Lab 2, Cr.
 0.